JustWhit3/ptc-print/README.md

 It is possible to choose to print using different char types (`char`, `wchar_t`...).
 List of supported `char` types can be found [here](#printing-non-standard-types).

 If you want to contribute to the repository, please read [this](https://github.com/JustWhit3/ptc-print/blob/main/CONTRIBUTING.md) file before.

+If you plan to use this tool in one of your projects please let me know so I can link you to the [Projects which use this library](#projects-which-use-this-library) section.

 Code documentation is generated using [*Doxygen*](https://www.doxygen.nl/manual/starting.html) and can be accessed [here](https://justwhit3.github.io/ptc-print/).
 Updates and news will be published at [this](https://github.com/JustWhit3/ptc-print/discussions/categories/announcements) discussion page.